Exabyte-io/documentation/docs/tutorials/zero-point-energy.md

 # Examine input file

 The unique unit for this tutorial is the vasp_zpe unit.
-Clicking on it will show the corresponding input files.
-"IBRION=5" flag within INCAR enables VASP to run the displacements for the zero point energy calculation.
+Clicking on it will show the corresponding input files. `IBRION = 5` flag within INCAR enables VASP to run the displacements for the zero point energy calculation.

 <img data-gifffer="/images/ShowZPEUnit.gif" />